learnk8s/learnk8s.io/src/deployLaravel/content.md

 ## Before you start

-To follow with this demonstration, you will need the following installed on your local system:
+To follow with this demonstration, you will need the following tools installed in your computer:

 1. [Docker](https://docs.docker.com/install/)
 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)